ABC Nepal

-Agroforestry, Basic Health, and Cooperative Nepal (ABC Nepal) is a nonprofit, non governmental organisation working in Nepal that focuses on women's rights and works against human trafficking in Nepal.
-Created in 1987, ABC Nepal was among the first Non Governmental Organisations established in Nepal.
+Agroforestry, Basic Health, and Cooperative Nepal (ABC Nepal) is a nonprofit, non-governmental organisation working in Nepal that focuses on women's rights and works against human trafficking in Nepal.
+Created in 1987 by Durga Ghimire, ABC Nepal was among the first Non-Governmental Organisations established in Nepal.
 It was registered soon after the introduction of Nepalese multiparty democracy in 1991.
-The president of the organisation is Durga Ghimire.
+The president of the organisation is Mina Khatry.

 History

 In 1991, ABC Nepal was the first Nepalese organisation to bring the subject of human trafficking to the national level by hosting conferences on trafficking of teenage girls and Nepalese sex slavery.
 It has been among the leading organisations in this field, and ABC Nepal was the first Nepalese organisation to raise the issue of human trafficking on a national level, and did so by organizing conferences about the trafficking of underage girls and sex slavery in Nepal in 1991.
 It is one of the leading organisations working in this field, and the combined efforts of ABC Nepal other organisations have led to the creation and implementation of various laws regarding women rights and human trafficking.

 ABC Nepal played a part in the rescue of 35 girls from the Apollo circus in New Delhi in 1996.
 It has also helped to rescue girls working as a sex slaves in Indian brothels and to rehabilitate them into society.

 ABC Nepal has worked to prevent trafficking in women and children by generating social awareness especially among rural people, and by conducting border monitoring and cross border programs.